 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But, when it comes to calcium, it’s actually possible to have too much of a good thing: Calcium can build up to unhealthy levels in the bloodstream.
-And this hypercalcemia can cause a variety of problems ranging from not great to very serious.
+But when it comes to calcium, it’s actually possible to have too much of a good thing: Calcium can build up to unhealthy levels in your bloodstream.

-Don’t toss your calcium supplements just yet, though.
-Endocrinologist Susan Williams, MD, explains what happens when calcium levels creep too high — and how to strike a healthy balance.
+But don’t toss your calcium supplements out just yet.
+Dr. Williams and cardiologist Leslie Cho, MD, explain what happens when calcium levels creep too high — and how to strike a healthy balance.

-Guidelines recommend a total of 1,000 milligrams per day for women until age 50 and for men until age 70.
+Guidelines recommend a total of 1,000 milligrams (mg) per day for women and people assigned female at birth (AFAB) until age 50 and for men and people assigned male at birth (AMAB) until age 70.

-Past those birthdays, men and women should aim for 1,200 mg per day.
+Past those birthdays, you should aim for 1,200 mg per day.
 (For context, a cup of milk or a serving of yogurt each has about 300 mg of calcium.)